pryv/dev-site/source/getting-started/pryvme.md

   }'
   ~~~

-  As a response, you should receive information similar to the following :
+  The server should respond with something similar to this:
   ~~~json
   {
       "status": "NEED_SIGNIN",